mud-ali/pedro-pathing-old-docs/src/localization/setup.md

 with the localizer that applies to you:
 * If you're using drive encoders, put `new DriveEncoderLocalizer(hardwareMap)`
 * If you're using two wheel odometry, put `new TwoWheelLocalizer(hardwareMap)`
+* If you're using two wheel odometry + pinpoint imu, put `new TwoWheelPinpointIMULocalizer(hardwareMap)`
 * If you're using three wheel odometry, put `new ThreeWheelLocalizer(hardwareMap)`, so basically don't change it from the default
 * If you're using three wheel odometry with the IMU, put `new ThreeWheelIMULocalizer(hardwareMap)`